RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 #### Example 9

 In the following example we rotate the order of the vertices of the source path by one.
-Up until now vertex labelled **A** has represented the first vertex defined in both the source and target paths.
+Let the vertex labelled **A** represent the first vertex defined in both the source and target paths (as in all previous examples).

-We begin by now by labelling the leftmost upper vertex **A** and observe the interpolation
+We begin by labelling the leftmost upper vertex **A** instead of the lower leftmost and observe the interpolation

 ![Blend Group Polyline](./media/polyline-rotate-source-vertex-order.png)